• Skip to primary navigation

 Is prosciutto good on pizza?

 Prosciutto is great on pizza, it gives you a nice crunch and salty flavor.
-It's quicker than using bacon because you don't need to precook it to add to pizza.
-Look at the other pizza recipes in the top section, a few have prosciutto on them.
+It's quicker than using bacon, it doesn't need to be precooked to add to pizza.
+Look at the other pizza recipes in the top section, a few have prosciutto.

 When are figs in season?

 Figs have a short season, generally from August-October in the United States.
-They're usually pretty hard to find out of season.
+They're hard to find out of season.
 So buy them when you see them!

 sliced fig and prosciutto pizza with figs next to it